 It is worth mentioning that strategies are very different around the globe.
-These are driven by available skills in the respective parts of the world.
-In the US where a large number of IT giant companies are situated, the National Manufacturing Innovation Network is working on strategies to apply AI and big data methods.
-The Japanese Industrial Value Chain promotes a CPS based approach using its long history and strong background in robotics.
-The Chinese 2025 program makes use of its enormous work force to obtain cost leadership and push quality next.
-It is strongly connected to the German Industrie 4.0 program, which makes use of the high-end proficiency and quality of production and education of labor force.
-In contrast to both the Japanese and US programs, the Chinese and German programs start from production to AI, while the other start from AI to production.
+Available skills in the respective parts of the world drive these.
+In the US, where many IT giant companies are situated, the National Manufacturing Innovation Network is working on strategies to apply AI and big data methods.
+The Japanese Industrial Value Chain promotes a CPS-based approach using its long history and robotics background.
+The Chinese 2025 program uses its enormous workforce to obtain cost leadership and push quality next.
+It is strongly connected to the German Industrie 4.0 program, which uses high-end proficiency and quality of production and education of the labor force.
+In contrast to both the Japanese and US programs, the Chinese and German programs start from production to AI, while the others start from AI to production.

 In order to be successful, we need to balance these four goals.
-To this end, we have to define measures for each goal, which then allows us to define SMART projects (specific, measurable, ambitious, realistic, terminated) and avoid waste or failure in architecture and implementation.
-The following Table 1.1 give some examples of possible performance criteria.
+To this end, we have to define each goal's measures, which allows us to define SMART projects (specific, measurable, ambitious, realistic, terminated) and avoid waste or failure in architecture and implementation.
+The following Table 1.1 gives some examples of possible performance criteria.